Catacombs Rock Climbing

 On reaching Tom's Place on the 395 take the East turn and drive passed a few houses.
 After about 4 miles on this road you'll reach Crowley Lake Dam.
 Cross over the Dam and turning right head up the road (take care as the road narrows).
 Once at the top of the hill the road turns to dust.
 After 1.3 miles take the obvious right turn onto the 4S03.
 Follow this road for just over 3 miles, until you come to a steeper section of road with a switchback.

 Continue on past the switchback for another 1/2 mile then take a right turn.
 Shortly after turning you'll see left faint left fork - stay right.
 Just keep staying right all the way to the Catacombs parking lot.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Catacombs:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Catacombs: